snifty-squad/.github/profile/README.md

 #### 💰 Wallet

-Buy us a coffee or drop a cool NFT to `snifty.sol`
+Buy us a coffee or drop a cool NFT to `snifty.sol`.

 #### 🛠 Developer